fastlane/fastlane/README.md

 :sparkles: | Connect all iOS and Android build tools into one workflow (both `fastlane` tools and third party tools)
 :monorail: | Define different `deployment lanes` for App Store deployment, beta builds or testing
 :ship: | Deploy from any computer, including a CI-server
-:wrench: | Extend and customise `fastlane` functionality
+:wrench: | Extend and customise functionality
 :thought_balloon: | Never remember any difficult commands, just `fastlane`
 :tophat: | Easy setup assistant to get started in a few minutes
 :email: | Automatically pass on information from one build step to another (e.g. path to the `ipa` file)